— Test lab

 What do we measure?

 MIPS measures 6DOF (six degrees of freedom) accelerations over time.
-To ensure that the MIPS system adds protection, we test the same model of helmet, with and without MIPS, in all available sizes.
+To ensure that the MIPS BPS adds protection, we test the same model of helmet, with and without MIPS BPS, in all available sizes.

 For each helmet, we focus our testing on three different areas: front, lateral and pitched.
 And because statistics tell us that the vast majority of accidents have angled impacts, we perform all helmet tests at an angle of 45 degrees.